Bear Baiting Permits

 - Hunters planning to hunt bear over bait must file for a permit from Fish and Game, which requires a landowner signature giving permission to place bait on their property.
 Baiting applications may be picked up at Fish and Game regional offices in Durham, Keene, New Hampton and Lancaster; from local Fish and Game Conservation Officers; and from Fish and Game headquarters in Concord.
 Baiting applications are not available online, because they are filled out in quadruplicate.
 The pink copy of the bait permit must be provided to the Conservation Officer in whose district the baiting is to be done.
 In addition to a copy of the bait permit, the permittee must also provide the Conservation Officer a detailed topographical map depicting the location of the bait site.
 There is no charge for a bait permit.
 Click here for information on contacting a Conservation Officer.

 - Permits to bait bear on State-owned or State-managed lands where baiting is generally allowed -- including NH Fish and Game, State Parks, N.H.
 Department of Resources and Economic Development (DRED) and N.H.
-Department of Transportation (DOT) lands, the White Mountain National Forest and U.S. Army Corps of Engineers flood control areas -- are issued on a first-come, first-served basis starting April 1; guides can apply for these lands beginning April 15.
+Department of Transportation (DOT) lands, the White Mountain National Forest and U.S. Army Corps of Engineers flood control areas -- are issued on a first-come, first-served basis starting April 1.
 The deadline for these applications is August 1.
 To view maps of some of these lands, see the State Lands for Trapping Permit list at the following link: www.wildnh.com/Hunting/hunt_trapping.htm.
 Note that the “Permit Available” column of the table refers to the TRAPPING PERMIT and not the baiting permit.
 Also note that some listed properties are NOT open to baiting.
 Contact the Wildlife Division or the local Conservation Officer if you have questions on a specific property.

 - Applications for permits to bait bear on private property are not subject to the August 1 deadline, but must be signed by the private landowner and must be filed with the Conservation Officer in whose district the baiting is to be done.
 No bait shall be placed until the bait permit and map have been presented to the CO in person, or until 3 days have elapsed after date of postmark, if mailed.
 No bait may be placed from April 15 through August 31 (dates inclusive).
 Bait may not be placed at any site until September 1.